Zeba Bakhtiar: Career

-Zeba made her television debut with a Pakistan Television drama, Anarkali in 1988.
-Her melancholic romantic role in Anarkali was widely appreciated.
-Then, she signed a Bollywood movie Henna in 1991 under the direction of Randhir Kapoor.
-Henna made Zeba a household name in the subcontinent.
-Later, she worked in more Bollywood movies like Nargis (1993), Mohabbat Ki Arzoo (1994), Stuntman (1994), Jai Vikraanta (1995), and Muqadama (1996).
+Bakhtiar made her television debut with a Pakistan Television the period-drama, Anarkali in 1988.
+Her melancholic romantic role in the series was widely appreciated.
+Bakhtiar was then offered the lead role in Raj Kapoor's film Henna, on Haseena Moin's recommendation after Shehnaz Sheikh and Salma Agha didn't work out.
+She played Henna, a compassionate rural Kashmiri in the film.
+Upon its release in 1991, the film emerged as a major critical and commercial success.
+For her performance, Bakhtiar received the nominations of Best Actress and Best Female Debut at the 37th Filmfare Awards.

+Bakhtiar's second film, Nargis, directed and produced by Khalid Mohamed, was completed in 1992 but remained unreleased until 2019 when the lab dues were cleared.
+Later, she worked in more Bollywood films like Mohabbat Ki Arzoo (1994), Stuntman (1994), Jai Vikraanta (1995), and Muqadama (1996).
 But her career in Bollywood didn't make any progress after Henna.
-Then she came back to Pakistan and worked in Syed Noor directed film Sargam (1995).
-Her other Lollywood movies include Chief Sahib (1996), Qaid (1996), and Musalman (2001).
-She produced and directed movie Babu in 2001, and produced a movie Mission 021 in 2014.
+Then she came back to Pakistan and worked in the Syed Noor-directed film Sargam (1995).
+Her other Lollywood films include Chief Sahib (1996), Qaid (1996), and Musalman (2001).
+She produced and directed film Babu in 2001, and in 2014, she produced the spy thriller film O21.

-Apart from big screen, Zeba also appeared in some popular TV dramas like Tansan, Laag, and Pehli see mohabbat.
+After the big screen, Bakhtiar also appeared in television productions like Tansan, Laag, Abke Hum Bichre tau Shayad and Pehli See Mohabbat.

 Personal life

 Marriages

-Bakhtiar married thrice.
-Her first husband was Salman Valliani whom she married in the year 1985.
+Bakhtiar married four times.
+Her first husband was Salman Valliani whom she married in the year 1985 and divorced in 1986.
+Zeba married Indian actor Jaaved Jaaferi in 1989 and divorced in 1990.
 She came in the limelight because of her marriage to singer and music composer Adnan Sami.
 Zeba and Adnan got divorced in 1997.
 They have a son named Azaan Sami Khan.
+Later she married Sohail Khan Leghari in 2009 but the couple divorced in 2010.

 Health

 Zeba was diagnosed with diabetes before her second marriage.
-She now participates in the diabetes awareness campaigns on different forums.
+She now participates in the diabetes awareness campaigns on various forums.